 ^{4.} As for the number of participants within each company's team, the Startups group included Nano-Join, two out of three employees; Mablo, three out of four employees; VGV, eleven out of 15 employees; and RAAM, eight out of eight employees.
 In comparison, in the NGO group, Wiener Familienbund, four of 15 employees; Weltumspannend arbeiten, four of four employees; Bank für Gemeinwohl, six of ten employees; and KTP, four of five employees responded to the questionnaire.
 5. Tobias Schnitzler conducted the interviews in Vienna.
 Knows the collaborative scene very well.
 Gerald Hüther and Tobias Schnitzler conducted the interviews in Berlin.
-Mr. Hüther has extensive experience with companies in Berlin.
 Tobias Schnitzler is a doctoral candidate and Gerald Hüther is one of his supervisors.
 Gerald Hüther and Klaus-Dieter Dohne work together at the Academy for Co-Creative Development based in Göttingen.
 Specifically, the Startups in the social sector were Nano-Join, Mablo, VGV and RAAM.
 The participating organizations in the educational sector were Wiener Familienbund, Weltumspannend arbeiten, Bank für Gemeinwohl and KTP.